-The school will provide the relevant information about all pupils to the LA support services including:
+The school will provide the relevant information about all students to the LA support services including:

-- Basic information, such as the pupil's name or address. - Other information that the LA requires to support the pupil to participate in education or training to track their progress.
+- Basic information, such as the student's name or address. - Other information that the LA requires to support the student to participate in education or training to track their progress.